sarangii/sarangii.github.io/resume.md

 ### Master's Degree (2019-21)
 I further deepened my roots in Sociology by pursuing a Master's degree in Sociology at [University of Hyderabad](https://uohyd.ac.in/).
 I learnt the nuts and bolts of quantitative and qualitative research.

+### Continuing Education
+The web is a wonderful resource for learning about the world.
+I read and learn skills across disciplines.
+Currently, I am picking up the techniques of Data Analysis.

 ## Work in Past Life
 ### Kalinga Kusum Foundation (October 2016- January 2017)
 [It](http://kalingakusum.org/index.php) was an NGO working in the area of Child rights.
 I was a part of the team which heard the children's issues, and initiated action from the government's end.
-I created blog posts, social media posts and posters for this.
+I created blog posts, social media posts and posters to get the message across.

 ### Research Assistant for Member of Indian Parliament (December 2017- March 2018)
-I supported Mr.[Gaurav Gogoi](https://gauravgogoi.org/), a politician belonging to the opposition party, with research to question the government in power with regards to the various policies.
-I can find flaws with other web analytics tools.
+I supported Mr.[Gaurav Gogoi](https://gauravgogoi.org/), a politician belonging to the opposition party, with research to question the government in power accountable.

 ### Singrauli District Administration (April 2018- August 2018)
 [This](https://singrauli.nic.in/en/) involved working in the grassroots levels of governance.
 For context, India is a country of 1.3 billion people.
 The government's welfare measures did not reach the citizens in the last mile.
 My job involved going close to them, understanding their concerns, and navigating the bureaucracy and technology on their behalf so that they get their welfare entitlements.
 This initiative impacted close to 3000 people.